nuochenpku/LLaMA_Analysis/README.md

-# Beyond Surface: Probing LLaMA Across Scales and Layers
+# Is Bigger and Deeper Always Better?
+Probing LLaMA Across Scales and Layers
-This is official project in our paper: [**Beyond Surface: Probing LLaMA Across Scales and Layers**](https://arxiv.org/abs/2312.04333)
+This is official project in our paper: [**Is Bigger and Deeper Always Better?
+Probing LLaMA Across Scales and Layers**](https://arxiv.org/abs/2312.04333)

 ## Overview